What is Voice of Customer, often referred to with the acronym “Voc”?

 - Collect the data.
 You might capture VoC through surveys, phone calls, polls; many companies nowadays gather their data from social media.
 You can do it using scraping tools, APIs, customers’ data feed, and so on.
 If you want to learn more about social sentiments, you can read our dedicated blog post.

 - Analyze the VoC.
 Now that you’ve got your findings, you need to know what to do with them.
 In fact, they are valuable only if you analyze and interpret them.
 However, it would be unrealistic and inefficient to manually read and analyze VoC.
-This is where you need a good analytics tool!
-There are some excellent Learn more about Sentiment Analysis (also known as “opinion mining”) and read in detail about the technology behind Text Analytics on our dedicated blog posts.

 - Draw a conclusion.
 Once you’ve analyzed the data, you can identify specific trends that will help you understand your audience.
 Now you are able to draw conclusions from your research and analysis.